pawadski/kubernetes-metrics-aggregator/README.md

     metrics-aggregator.apawel.me/tls-enabled=false
     metrics-aggregator.apawel.me/tls-verify=true

 Metrics aggregator will scrape **all** pods with this label and give you their metrics.
-Instance is set to pod name and two additional labels are added: pod-namespace, pod-ip
+Instance is set to pod name and two additional labels are added: pod_namespace, pod_ip

 ```
 curl 'localhost:80/metrics?job=memcached'